 In early 2008, Associate Scientists Sonja Wolter and Doug Guenther and Research Scientist Fred Moore took on the challenge of upgrading existing Programmable Flask sampling Packages (PFPs) in order to meet stringent FAA flammability requirements for on-board instrumentation.
 This upgrade was not required to maintain the existing sampling program, but was instead an effort to substantially broaden the scientific capabilities of the atmospheric CO2 and trace gas sampling program at NOAA/CIRES.
 Meeting FAA requirements, while maintaining the expected mechanical reliability of existing PFPs, proved to be a daunting task.
 More than half the elastomeric parts of the existing PFPs needed to be replaced, and the repeated failures of candidate materials in flame and/or mechanical stress tests made the path to success less than certain.
 Even after acceptable materials were found, integrating the new PFPs onto the space and weight-constrained aircraft platform in a way that did not affect existing instrumentation demanded highly creative solutions.
 The skill, resourcefulness, hard work, and just plain persistence of this exceptional team resulted in a successful deployment of the newly designed PFP onboard the National Science Foundation’s High-performance Instrumented Airborne Platform for Environmental Research (HIAPER) in January 2009.
 This was only the first of five planned deployments that constitute the HIAPER Pole-to-Pole Observations mission, or HIPPO, but if the exciting early results are any indication, the new FAA-approved PFP design has already proven its scientific worth, and only promises to further advance the cutting-edge atmospheric and climate-related research taking place at NOAA/CIRES, and their partner institutions.

-is a CIRES Senior Research Scientist with the Water Cycle Branch at ESRL/PSD (Physical Sciences Division).
+is a CIRES Senior Research Scientist with the Water Cycle Branch at ESRL/PSD (Physical Sciences Laboratory).
 He has made outstanding contributions to scientific research on determining the properties of clouds and precipitation from millimeter wavelength radar.
 Over the last 19 years since he arrived in the United States, he has prolifically developed simple and elegant retrieval techniques that have formed the basis for an observational capability leading to an understanding of cloud microphysics and precipitation which have supported studies of climate, radiation balances, weather modification, hydrological cycles, and flood warning systems.
 In addition to creating a body of theoretical discipline, he has also supported his work with validation studies (comparing retrieved results to aircraft in-situ sampling) and inter-comparison studies (between different retrieval techniques and sensors) showing an ability to move the theory into the practical regime of application.
 He has served (and is serving) as a science team member for the CloudSat program, the Department of Energy Atmospheric Radiation Measurement Program and is recognized nationally and internationally.
 Besides his outstanding contributions in research, he also contributes to educational mentoring and advising as an adjunct faculty member at Colorado State University.
 He has also contributed significantly to the development of a cooperative program between NOAA and the Russian Federal Service for Hydrometeorological and Environmental Monitoring to develop a new International Observatory in Siberia.

-is a CIRES Associate Scientist working in the Earth System Research Laboratory’s Chemical Science Division.
+is a CIRES Associate Scientist working in the Earth System Research Laboratories’s Chemical Science Division.
 He was nominated for a CIRES Outstanding Performance Award in Science and Engineering for performance far above his academic credentials and contributions that exceed the expectations of his position.
 John, on his own initiative, developed an instrument using vacuum UV florescence to measure CO from an aircraft.
 The instrument performs as well or better than any other in the world, and has attracted international attention.
 John also volunteered to undertake the engineering challenge of deploying the VUV-CO instrument within an under-the-wing pod on the NOAAWP- 3D.
 This successful pod deployment created space for increasing the measurement capacity aboard the aircraft.
 John’s effort demonstrates his initiative and willingness to accept a challenge.
 He shows commitment to his work and team by repackaging and relocating his instrument to make way for other measurements.
 John serves as a principal investigator for two instruments during WP-3D field campaigns.
 He takes responsibility for the operation and repair of the VUV-CO instrument, in addition to making a sulfur dioxide measurement.
 He manages data reduction, analysis, and the archiving of the final data sets.
 He has logged 13 WP-3D campaigns in this capacity, functioning clearly above the expectations of a Professional Research Associate.
 Although John is first author on three publications, he has accumulated a record of 83 papers in which he is a co-author.
 His inclusion as a coauthor on so many publications speaks to the critical role that the data sets play in contributing to science, as well as to John’s leadership and collaborative engagement.

 Adriana Raudzens Bailey